BeerOnBeard/brew-tracker/readme.md

 npm start;
 ```

-Docker Compose will create a MongoDB database instance and run the NodeJS server configured to point to the MongoDB database.
+Docker Compose will create a MongoDB database instance and spin up a Mongo Express instance to provide easy access to the data.
+Then run the NodeJS server configured to point to the MongoDB database.

 ## Upgrades